LycheeOrg/Lychee/developer-notes.md

 ### Conclusion

-The Lychee application uses option 1, i.e. `DATETIME` for MySQL and `TIMESTAMP WITHOUT TIME ZONE` for PosgreSQL for the simple reason that MySQL provides the larger range for that type.
+The Lychee application uses option 1, i.e. `DATETIME` for MySQL and `TIMESTAMP WITHOUT TIME ZONE` for PostgreSQL for the simple reason that MySQL provides the larger range for that type.
 Otherwise, the application had to ensure that there are no date/time values before 1970 and after 2038 or MySQL will throw SQL exceptions during INSERT/UPDATE.
-The lack of auto-conversion by the DB for the chose option 1 is not a problem.
+The lack of auto-conversion by the DB for the chosen option 1 is not a problem.
 Correct conversion from/to UTC happens on the application layer.

 ### Eloquent Mappings

-The class `\Illuminate\Database\Schema\Blueprint` provides several method to create columns.
+The class `\Illuminate\Database\Schema\Blueprint` provides several methods to create columns.
 They map to the respective SQL types as follows

      Blueprint    | MySQL     | PostgreSQL                  | SQLite   | Remarks